shader-slang/slang/docs/gfx-user-guide/01-getting-started.md

 Getting Started with Slang Graphics Layer
 ============================================

+[//]: # (ShortTitle: Getting Started)

 In this article, we provide instructions on installing the graphics layer into your application, and demonstrate the basic use of the graphics layer via a simple compute shader example.
-We will use the same (hello-world.slang)[https://github.com/shader-slang/slang/blob/master/examples/hello-world/hello-world.slang] shader from the `hello-world` example in the (Slang getting started tutorial)[../user-guide/01-getting-started.html].
+We will use the same [hello-world.slang](https://github.com/shader-slang/slang/blob/master/examples/hello-world/hello-world.slang) shader from the `hello-world` example in the [Slang getting started tutorial](../user-guide/01-get-started.html).

 Installation
 ------------------